 You must communicate to individuals the legal basis for processing the data, retention periods, the right to complain when customers are unhappy with your implementation, whether their data will be subject to automated decision making, and their rights under the GDPR.

 Furthermore, you must provide the information in concise, easy to understand and clear language.

 The GDPR is a business change project – the people you work with need to understand the importance of data protection and be trained on the basic principles of the GDPR and the procedures being implemented for compliance.

 Share this article with people that need to be informed.

-3. GDPR compliance steps to take after the deadline
+3. GDPR compliance steps to take next